NicolaGiardino/OSES_Project/README.md

 The asynchronous requests were initially implemented by means of additional aperiodic tasks, whereas a deferrable server was later added to the system in order to significantly improve the overall workload of such real-time system, whilst providing a considerably higher level of optimization and a safer operation at the same time.

 <img width="600" alt="Platform" src="https://user-images.githubusercontent.com/95169925/156853632-3112ba81-083c-43b7-bfc3-573541343d66.PNG">

+[^1]: This application was developed by Nicola Di Gruttola Giardino, Fulvio Castello & Nicolò Carpentieri for the *Operating systems for embedded systems* MS course @ the Polytechnic University of Turin.
+More detailed information for the oral presentation can be found inside the [Documentation](Documentation/) folder.